wfpan/BiMo/README.md

 # BiMo
-This is the replication package for our work submitted to IEEE Transactions on Software Engineering, i.e., Weifeng Pan, Xiaolong Cui, Hua Ming, Carl K. Chang, Zijiang Yang, Stephen W. Turner, and Bo Jiang.
+This is the replication package for our work submitted to IEEE Transactions on Software Engineering, i.e., Weifeng Pan, Xiaolong Cui, Hua Ming, Zijiang Yang, Jingshu Chen, Stephen W. Turner, and Bo Jiang.
 XXXXXXXXX.
 IEEE Transactions on Software Engineering, 2025. [[PDF](#)]

 # CANs
 This directory contains the CANs that we built for all the subject systems used in our experiments.
 There are three versions of CANs according to different weighting mechanisms.